priyanknamdeo03/News-Scraper-Python/README.md

 ## 🛠️ Required third-party libraries

-- **requests :** Requests library is one of the integral part of Python for making HTTP requests to a specified URL.
+- **`requests :`** Requests library is one of the integral part of Python for making HTTP requests to a specified URL.
 Whether it be REST APIs or Web Scrapping, requests is must to be learned for proceeding further with these technologies.
 When one makes a request to a URI, it returns a response.

-- **html5lib :** html5lib is a pure-python library for parsing HTML.
+- **`html5lib :`** html5lib is a pure-python library for parsing HTML.
 As is implemented by all major web browsers. ...
 It parses the text the same way as done by the major browsers.

-- **bs4 :** Beautiful Soup is a Python library for pulling data out of HTML and XML files.
+- **`bs4 :`** Beautiful Soup is a Python library for pulling data out of HTML and XML files.
 It works with your favorite parser to provide idiomatic ways of navigating, searching, and modifying the parse tree.

-Just fill in the details such as `Name`, `Tagline`, `Dev Platforms Username`, `Current Work`, `Portfolio`, `Blog`, etc. with a minimal UI.
 ```bash
 git clone https://github.com/rahuldkjain/github-profile-readme-generator.git
 ```